gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--write-timeout <ms>`: number of milliseconds to wait for the WRITE call
 - `--lock-container-timeout <ms>`: number of milliseconds to wait for the container lock
 - `--exclude-filter [<path> ..]`: exclude the given paths during: file walk, delta detection and when explicitly scheduled via --(un)deploy
-- `--[no]-optimise-file-upload` : [don't] perform delta detection via local SHA256 calculation instead of DELETE and WRITE calls.
+- `--[no-]optimise-file-upload` : [don't] perform delta detection via local SHA256 calculation instead of DELETE and WRITE calls.
 Will not have any positive effect when used along with --treat-unmodified-as-modified.
 - `--[no-]treat-wrong-ownership-as-errors`: [don't] treat wrong ownership of objects as errors, not enabled by default
 - `--[no-]migrationtable-development-mode`: [don't] pass the development mode flag for migration tables to HDI, if the parameter is supported by the server, not enabled by default
 - `--[no-]liveness-ping`: [don't] send a sign of life from time to time, by default, a sign of life will be sent
-- ` --[no-]live-messages`: [don't] display the make messages while the make is still in progress, by default, the messages will be displayed while the make is in progress
+- `--[no-]live-messages`: [don't] display the make messages while the make is still in progress, by default, the messages will be displayed while the make is in progress

 See `--help` for details and defaults.